orbs-network/orbs-spec/behaviors/smart-contracts/system/_ElectedValidators.md

 ## `updateElectedValidators` (method)
 > Dependent on `fetchElectedValidators()`.
 > Support calls only from the `_Triggers` system contract.
+> Update the state Validators Record if necessary (try to fetch newer data).

 #### Permissions
 * `External` (caller can only be `_Triggers` system.contract call).
 * `ReadWrite` (might change state).

 #### Behavior
+* Check if should update the record:
-* Get the elected validators record by calling `fetchElectedValidators(block.timestamp)`
+    * Get the elected validators record from state by calling `getElectedValidators()`.
-* Update the state Validators Record if necessary (fetched a newer data).
+    * Check if this record is expired:
+        * The list of elected validators is nil.
+        * The `block.timestamp` - current time reference is not in dates range (holds_from, holds_until).
+* If should update the record:
+    * fetch a new record by calling `fetchElectedValidators(block.timestamp)`.
+    * Store record in state.

 ## `getElectedValidators()` (method)